John Potvin, PhD

 Primitivism and Interior Design: Art Deco, Hybridity and the Decolonization of the Modern Interior in France, 1909-39 (SSHRC-funded research project 2021-25)

 Primitivism is a highly contested term and forms part of a volatile lexicon rooted in colonial ambitions and an imperialist world view.
 In the early 20th century the term served as a cipher for aesthetic initiatives that would become the hallmark of modern art, design and culture.
 Countless are the texts exploring the so-called 'heroic' work of Pablo Picasso whose cubist radicalism was the material and visual result of his own well-documented study and collection of African masks.
 Despite the vast, influential scholarship exposing the relationship between modern art and primitivism, no comparable study has yet to be undertaken exploring the impact, influence and tensions primitivism has had on interior design.
 Through the rich and complex design cultures of French art deco (or the style moderne, as it was referred to at the time), the proposed research attempts a ground-breaking rectification of this glaring absence.
-The project draws together several fields including: history of sexology and medicine; sexuality, race and gender studies; histories of French nationalism, colonialism and industrial and commercial production; visual and material culture; design studies; the study of the modern interior
+The project draws together several fields including: history of sexology and medicine; sexuality, race and gender studies; histories of French nationalism, colonialism and industrial and commercial production; visual and material culture; design studies; the study of the modern interior.

 The Gender of Interior Design: From Professionalization to Activism, 1869-2019 (forthcoming book with Manchester University Press)

 The ‘gay decorator’ is a well-established cultural trope, but where did it come from,and how has this shaped the field of interior design?
 In both the scholarship to date and popular culture, the ‘gay decorator’ has been both omnipresent and yet oddly invisible, becoming the spectre that haunts the profession in countries like the UK and US.
 The effects of the stereotype are still tangible in a profession so burdened by shaming that not only is ‘interior designer’ often preferred over ‘decorator’, but the ostensibly more ‘manly’ designation of ‘interior architect’ is advocated, with ‘decoration’ understood to be woman’s work.
 These associations have not always been the case.
-In fact, at the end of the nineteenth and early twentieth century, interior decoration and its satellite professions were an honourable trade for men to enter into, to the point whereat times they were at great pains to discourage women – whose endeavours were also shamed and dismissed as having little cultural impact or importance.
+In fact, at the end of the nineteenth and early twentieth century, interior decoration and its satellite professions were an honorable trade for men to enter into, to the point whereat times they were at great pains to discourage women – whose endeavors were also shamed and dismissed as having little cultural impact or importance.
 This book seeks to provide a comparative cultural history of interior design over the period where it became a recognised profession.
-Covering both the US and the UK as vital but different epicentres of modernity and modernism,both were instrumental in shaping the field.
+Covering both the US and the UK as vital but different epicentres of modernity and modernism, both were instrumental in shaping the field.
 Looking at specific practices and professionalization itself, the book examines gender politics to reveal fascinating complexities and subtleties, identifying gender and shame as longstanding, unresolved issues that underpin an ongoing historiographical neglect.

 Teaching activities